CarlosFlo123/fdf/README.md

 This project has a Makefile, therefore you must "make" the project for generate the executable file.

-1. Once in the project directory write make as follow.
+1. Once in the project directory "make" the executable file.
+2. ./fdf test_maps/...
+3. As you can see test_maps/ have more funny maps to render.